 Do nothing with the contents of the file but ensure it is not deleted.
 A review of the contents helps us learn more about how Linux applications are accessible by various desktop environments.

-If all went as expected, activate the Launcher to view the new icon named Arduino IDE as shown in the image below.
+Activate the Launcher to view the new icon named Arduino IDE as shown in the image below.

-TIP: Right-click on the Arduino icon and select
+TIP: Right-click on the Arduino icon and select Pin to Shelf for quick access.

 Delete the original compressed file.
 This is as easy as selecting the file in the Chrome OS Files app and clicking the delete icon in the upper-right hand corner.
 Make sure you do not delete the

-In the Chrome address bar, type the following:
+In the Chrome Address Bar, type the following:

-In the Search flags area, type the following:
+In the Search Flags area, type the following:

 If you have a Pixelbook or Pixel Slate, you will need a USB-C (3.1) to USB-B (2.0 or 3.0) hub.
 There are many good options.
 I recommend this one.
 Plug the hub into the device and then plug the Arduino into the hub.
 The Arduino’s power light will turn on.